msveshnikov/mars-project-autocode/README.md

 -   Voice commands and natural language processing for navigation
 -   Machine learning models for predictive Mars weather forecasting
 -   Integration with satellite imagery APIs for real-time surface updates
+-   Implement WebAssembly for performance-critical computations
+-   Add support for 3D printing of custom Mars terrain models
+-   Implement social sharing features for discoveries and screenshots
+-   Create an API for third-party developers to extend functionality

 ## Contributing